aauren/rtorrent-exporter/README.md

   -telemetry.path string
         URL path for surfacing collected metrics (default "/metrics") -telemetry.timeout duration
-        [optional] duration of how long to wait to receive http headers on telemetry addr (defaults: 10s) (default 10s)
+        [optional] duration of how long to wait to receive http headers on telemetry addr (default 10s)
 ```

 An example of using `rtorrent-exporter`: